help scores

 Syntax

-scores newvar = fcn(varlist) [if] [in] [, options]
+scores newvar = fcn(varlist) [if] [in] [weight] [, options]

 where the syntax of fcn is

-fcn description ------------------------------------------------------------------------- min minima of varlist max maxima of varlist total total (sum) scores of varlist sd standard deviations of varlist mean mean scores of varlist
+fcn Description ------------------------------------------------------------------------- min minima of varlist max maxima of varlist total total (sum) scores of varlist sd standard deviations of varlist mean mean scores of varlist median medians of varlist pctile percentiles of varlist

-options Description ------------------------------------------------------------------------- Main minvalid(#) minimum number of variables with valid values; default is (1) score(argument) transformation of mean scores according to argument minval(#) theoretically lowest value of scale items; default is (0) maxval(#) theoretically highest value of scale items; default is (0) auto determine range of values of scale items automatically replace replace existing variable by newvar
+options Description ------------------------------------------------------------------------- Main minvalid(#) minimum number of variables with valid values; default is (1) score(argument) transformation of mean scores according to argument minval(#) theoretically lowest value of scale items - use with transformation argument pomp, prop, or sprop; default is (0) maxval(#) theoretically highest value of scale items - use with transformation argument pomp, prop, or sprop; default is (0) endshift(#) value added to lower end (0) and subtracted from upper end (1) of scores transformed to proportions - use with transformation argument prop; default is (0) (= no shift of ends) center(#) value around which shrunken scores transformed to proportions are centered - use with transformation argument sprop; default is (0.5) p(#) the #th percentiles of variables with valid values - use with function pctile; default is (50) (= medians) auto determine range of values of scale items automatically - use with transformation argument pomp, prop, or sprop replace replace existing variable by newvar

-Sub (arguments of score()) z z-score transformation of mean scores centered centering of mean scores at the overall mean pomp transformation of mean scores to POMP scores -------------------------------------------------------------------------
+Sub (arguments of score()) z z-score transformation of mean scores centered centering of mean scores at the overall (group) mean pomp transformation of mean scores to POMP scores (interval [0,100]) prop transformation of mean scores to proportion of maximum possible scores (interval [0,1]) sprop transformation of mean scores to shrunken proportion of maximum possible scores (open interval ]0,1[) ------------------------------------------------------------------------- by is allowed (see by); aweights, fweights, and iweights are allowed (see weight).

 Description

-Using row functions of [D] egen, -scores- calculates scores according to fcn using variables listed in (varlist) and assigns them to the new variable newvar.
-If the number of valid values of (varlist) is less than minvalid(#) the resulting score will be set to missing.
+Using row functions of [D] egen, -scores- calculates scores according to fcn using variables listed in varlist and assigns them to the new variable newvar.
+If the number of valid values of varlist is less than minvalid(#), the resulting score will be set to missing.

-If fcn is mean the score(argument) can be used to request a transformation of the scores to z-scores, to scores centered at the overall mean, or to POMP (= percent of maximum possible) scores with 0 and 100 as minimum and maximum possible values (see: Cohen, P., Cohen, J., Aiken, L.S. & West, S.G.
+If fcn is mean, the option score(argument) can be used to request a transformation of the scores to - z-scores, - to scores centered at the overall (group) mean, - POMP (= percent of maximum possible) scores with 0 and 100 as minimum and maximum possible values (see: Cohen, P., Cohen, J., Aiken, L.S., & West, S.G.
 (1999).
 The problem of units and the circumstance for POMP.
-Multivariate Behavioral Research, 34, 315-346).
-The latter requires to specify the minimum and maximum possible values of the items listed in varlist by using the options minval(#) and maxval(#).
-Alternatively, if all items listed in varlist have value labels defining the same range of values, the minimum and maximum possible values can be determined automatically by using the option auto.
+Multivariate Behavioral Research, 34, 315-346), - the proportion of maximum possible scores with 0 and 1 as minimum and maximum possible scores, or - the shrunken proportion of maximum possible scores with values in the open interval ]0,1[ (see: Smithson, M. & Verkuilen, J. (2006).
+A better lemon squeezer?
+Maximum-likelihood regression with beta-distributed dependent variables.
+Psychological Methods, 11, 54-71).

-If newvar exists already you can use the option replace to replace it by the new variable generated.
+If newvar exists already, you can use the option replace to replace it by the new variable generated.

 Options